A Sound Type System for Secure Currency Flow: A type system for noninterference and call integrity

-Our next theorem assures us that the type of an expression is also in accordance with the intended meaning, namely: if $\Gamma \vdash e : s$, then every variable (or field) read from in $e$ will be of level $s$ or lower (i.e.\@ no read-down of values from a higher level).
-We express this by considering two different states, $\ENV{SV}^1$ and $\ENV{SV}^2$, which must agree on all values of level $s$ and lower.
-Evaluating $e$ w.r.t.\@ either of these states should then yield the same result.
+Our next theorem assures us that the type of an expression is also in accordance with the intended meaning, namely: if $\Sigma;\Gamma;\Delta \vdash e : B_s$, then every variable (or field) read from in $e$ will be of level $s$ or lower (i.e.\@ no read-down of values from a higher level).
+We express this requirement by considering two different states, $\ENV{SV}^1$ and $\ENV{SV}^2$, which must agree on all values of level $s$ and lower; then, evaluating $e$ w.r.t.\@ either of these states should yield the same result.
+The proof is by induction on the derivation of $\Sigma;\Gamma;\Delta \vdash e : B_s$ and is in Appendix~\ref{app:proof_safety_expressions}.